Family Rosary Crusade: Rosary rallies

 In Manila in the Philippines, a million people came together to pray the Rosary.
-There were also large rallies in Bogotá, Bombay, Johannesburg, Madrid, New York City, San Francisco and Nairobi.
+There were also large rallies in Birmingham, Bogotá, Bombay, Johannesburg, Madrid, New York City, San Francisco and Nairobi.
 Starting in 1959, Peyton's activities in Latin America were subsidized in part by the CIA, which saw them as an effective counter to communism.
 The funding continued until the Vatican was made aware of it and directed Peyton to stop accepting the money.

 In 1987, Pope John Paul II said, "May the Rosary once more become the accustomed prayer of ... the Christian family."
 Though there are no Rosary rallies on the scale that Father Peyton had during his lifetime, groups all over the world conduct smaller rosary rallies.

 Holy Cross Family Ministries

 After Father Peyton died in 1992, the Congregation of Holy Cross re-organized all component units founded by the Family Rosary Crusade under an umbrella ministry, Holy Cross Family Ministries, which remains committed to the original cause of Father Peyton, to promote and support the spiritual well-being of the family.